hahaluckyme/transitioning-for-companies/README.md

 # Contributing
 Read and contribute to add your experience to the list!

 To add a new item, open a [Pull Request](https://github.com/hahaluckyme/transitioning-for-companies/pull/new/master).
-If only one step is hard
+If you need to break a company into two buckets, denote the designation in parentheses.

 ## Impossible (Cannot make changes)
 - Gmail (email address) | Cannot change gmail email addresses